Welcome to the Website of Samuel Jero

 (PGP Encryption Key)

-I am a member of technical staff at MIT Lincoln Laboratory doing research on leveraging Software Defined Networking (SDN) to provide improved network security and visibility as well as improving the security of SDNs themselves.
+I am a member of technical staff at MIT Lincoln Laboratory doing research on network security and Operating System security.

 I received a PhD in computer science in 2018 from Purdue University, where I worked with Dr. Cristina Nita-Rotaru.
 My research interests include transport protocols, congestion control, Software Defined Networking, network security, and automated testing.
 My dissertation focused on automatically finding performance and availability attacks in transport protocol implementations and identifying attacks against next generation transport protocols.
 While at Purdue, I was a member of the Network and Dependable Systems Security Laboratory (NDS2) and the Center for Education and Research in Information Assurance and Security (CERIAS).